-Myco-protein is the term coined by the UK Foods Standards Committee to serve as the generic name for a food product resulting from the continuous fermentation of a selected strain of Fusarium venenatum (originally called F. graminearum).
-The material is produced by Marlow Foods Limited, a joint venture set up in 1984 between RHM (Ranks Hovis McDougall) and ICI.
-The product was originally intended to be dried and powdered for sale as a high-protein SCP flour but the organoleptic qualities of the hyphal mass were recognised and it has been developed as a meat substitute under the brand name Quorn.
+Myco-protein is the name agreed with the Ministry of Agriculture Fisheries and Food in the UK to serve as the generic name for a food product resulting from the continuous fermentation of a selected strain of Fusarium venenatum (originally called F. graminearum).
+The material is produced by Marlow Foods Limited a subsidiary company of Astra-Zeneca, a major global health care company.
+The product was originally intended to be dried and powdered for sale as a high-protein SCP flour but the organoleptic qualities and physical properties of the hyphal mass were recognised as being of value in creating meat-like textures which led to the development of the Quorn product range.

-The fungus is grown on food-grade glucose as the carbon source, usually derived from wheat or maize starch, and a 45 m tall airlift fermenter is used in continuous culture mode (i.e. medium is added continuously and mycelium + spent medium is harvested at a rate equal to the production of new hyphae) (Trinci, 1992).
-Fast-growing fungal cells contain 8 to 9% RNA (w/w) but humans are intolerant to high levels of nucleic acids because they are metabolised to the sparingly-soluble uric acid which can accumulate in the joints (in other vertebrates the much more soluble allantoin is the end-product of nucleic acid catabolism).
-SCP intended for human consumption must therefore be processed so that the recommended maximum daily intake of nucleic acid (4 g) is not easily exceeded.
-Immediately after harvesting the temperature of the biomass is raised (in less than 10 sec) to 64EC and held for 20 to 30 min.
+The fungus is grown on food-grade glucose as the carbon source, usually derived from wheat or maize starch, and a 45 m tall airlift fermenter is used in continuous culture mode (i.e. medium is added continuously and mycelium plus spent medium is harvested at a rate equal to the production of new hyphae)

+(Trinci 1992).
+Fast-growing fungal cells contain 8 to 9% RNA (w/w) but since some humans are intolerant to high levels of nucleic acids (which are metabolised to the sparingly-soluble uric acid which can accumulate in the joints - in other vertebrates the much more soluble allantoin is the end-product of nucleic acid catabolism) myco-protein must therefore be processed so that the WHO (World Health Organisation) recommended maximum daily intake of nucleic acid (4 g) is not easily exceeded.
+Immediately after harvesting the temperature of the biomass is raised (in less than 10 sec) to 64 °C and held for 20 to 30 min.
 This stops growth, disrupts ribosomes and activates endogenous RNAases which digest cellular RNA to nucleotides which then diffuse out of the tissue.
 Loss of protein and fibrous structure is minimised though about 30% of the dry weight is lost in the treatment.
-The RNA content is reduced to about 1%, well within the 2% upper limit recommended by the World Health Organisation.
-After RNA reduction, the mycelium is harvested on a continuous belt filter to give a raw product containing about 30% solids.
-Myco-protein typically contains 44% protein, 18% dietary fibre and only 13% fat (the values for beef are 68%, 0% and 30% respectively)(and see Table 4).
+The RNA content is reduced to about 1%, well within the upper limit recommended by the WHO.
+After RNA reduction, the mycelia are harvested by centrifugation to give a mycelial biomass containing about 25% solids.
+Myco-protein typically contains 44% protein, 24% dietary fibre and only 12% fat on a dry weight basis (the values for beef are 68%, 0% and 30% respectively)(and see Table 10.4).